jillvillany/python-dev-setup/README.md

 - `pyenv versions`
     - See Python versions and virtual environments aviable to be set as your Python version
 - `pyenv local`
-    - Set Python version in cwd
+    - Set Python version in current working directory (cwd)
 - `pyenv global`
-    - Set Python version to use system-wide (overwritten by local pyenv is specified)
+    - Set Python version to use system-wide (overwritten by local pyenv if specified)
 - Create a virtual env with pyenv (Mac & Linux only)
     - `pyenv virtualenv {python version} {venv name}`
     - Set venv as the local python for the project